 - a.
 The following discusses whether the project would result in substantial adverse physical impacts to public services.
 The need for additional public service is generally directly correlated to population growth and the resultant additional population's need for services beyond what is currently available. - i.
 Less-than-significant impact.
 Fire protection services for the Metropolitan Bakersfield area are provided through a joint fire protection agreement between the City and County.
 The project may necessitate the addition of fire equipment and personnel to maintain current levels of service, and this potential increase in fire protection services can be paid for by property taxes generated by this development.
 Therefore, the project would not result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for fire protection. - ii.
 Less-than-significant impact.
 Police protection for the project would be provided by the Bakersfield Police Department.
 Potential increase in services can be paid for by property taxes generated by this development.
-Therefore, the project would not result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, or need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for police protection.
+Therefore, the project would not result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, or need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for police protection. - iii.
+No impact.
+The project is not growth inducing and therefore, is a not driver for population growth, including the need for additional schools.
+The need for additional schools can be proportionately paid for by increased property tax revenues as a result of the project.
+Therefore, the project would not result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, or the need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for schools. - iv.
+No impact.
+The project is not growth inducing and therefore, is a not driver for population growth, including the need for additional recreational opportunities.
+Therefore, the project would not result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for parks.

-- iii.
-Less-than-significant impact.
-The project is growth accommodating and therefore, is a driver for population growth, including the need for additional schools.
-The need for additional schools can be paid for by existing school impact fees and increased property tax revenues.
-Therefore, the project would not result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, or the need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for schools. - Less-than-significant impact.
-The project is growth accommodating and iv. therefore, is a driver for population growth, including the need for additional recreational opportunities.
-However, residential projects follow the parkland requirements that are calculated based on the General Plan and City Ordinance park standards of 2.5 acres for every 1,000 people.
-Every residential unit must pay a park land development fee at the time of the issuance of building permits.
-Compliance with the park acreage dedication ordinance and the park development fee ordinance ensures that parks are dedicated and built in accordance with City standards to accommodate the increased population.
-Therefore, the project would not result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for parks. - v.
+v.
 Less-than-significant impact.
 The project and eventual buildup of this area would result in an increase in maintenance responsibility for the City.
 Though the project may necessitate increased maintenance for other public facilities, this potential increase can be paid for by property taxes generated by this development.
 Therefore, the project would not result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for other public facilities.